VKCOM/noverify/README.md

 ## Contributing

 Feel free to contribute to this project.
 See [CONTRIBUTING.md](https://github.com/VKCOM/noverify/blob/master/CONTRIBUTING.md) for more information.
+Join [our chat <sup>ru</sup>](https://t.me/noverify_linter) in a telegram if you want to discuss something.

 ## The License